 There are no more endpoints available from the endpoint mapper.

-Corrupted Windows Store components are one of the possible reasons why this error 0x800706d9 is occurring.
+Corrupted Microsoft Store components are one possible reason why error 0x800706d9 is occurring.

-If you’re faced with this issue, try our following suggestions and see if it helps to resolve the issue.
+If you’re faced with this issue, try the following suggestions and see if it helps to resolve the issue.

 - Reset the Microsoft Store cache